Achievable logoAchievable logo

 Lactic acidosis

-A serious condition marked by the build-up of lactic acid in the body, which reduces the body’s pH
+A serious condition in which lactic acid builds up in the body, lowering the body’s pH

 Transcription